 What we’re doing about it

-We’re working with the UK government’s Department for International Development and the Zambian government to eliminate trachoma by providing carefully administered antibiotics to 3.8 million people in 29 districts.
+We’re working with a network of partners including the UK government’s Department for International Development (DFID) and the Zambian government, to help eliminate trachoma by providing carefully administered antibiotics to 3.8 million people in 29 districts of the country by the end of 2019.

-Our programme will ensure as many as 1,600 people with blinding trachoma receive sight-saving surgery across 12 districts.
-Surveys will be carried out to pinpoint the prevalence of trachoma as the country moves towards elimination, and track where the disease has been eliminated as a public health problem.
+Our programme will also ensure as many as 1,500 people receive sight-saving surgery across 12 districts.
+In addition, surveys will be carried out to pinpoint the prevalence of trachoma as the country moves towards elimination, and track where the disease has been eliminated as a public health problem.

 Photo credit: Sightsavers